miguelslemos/stock_portfolio/README.md

 - Total cost in the last day of the year in USD and BRL
 - Generating yearly reports of portfolio performance
 - Supporting multiple data sources (PDF confirmations, manual entries)
-- Exporting data to an Excel file so you can keep a record of your operations
+- Exporting data to CSV or XLSX files
 ## Features

 - **Multi-source Data Support**: Import operations from PDF confirmations or manual entries